Abbreviations : Report Help

 Enveloped, pleomorphic virions 40–200 nm in diameter with trimeric surface spikes

-Ribonucleoprotein (RNP) complexes are generated that contain anti-genomic RNA serving as templates for synthesis of genomic RNA
+Ribonucleoprotein (RNP) complexes are generated that contain anti-genomic RNA serving as coding templates for synthesis of genomic RNA

-Viruses assigned to each of the 4 genera form a monophyletic clade based on phylogenetic analysis of RNA-dependent RNA polymerase (L) and nucleoprotein (NP) sequences.
+Viruses assigned to each of the 4 genera form a monophyletic clade based on phylogenetic analysis of large protein/RNA-directed RNA polymerase (L/RdRP) and nucleoprotein (NP) sequences.
 Viruses from all four genera share one or more of the following characteristics: (i) enveloped spherical or pleomorphic virions; (ii) segmented single-stranded, ambisense RNA genome without polyadenylated tracts at the 3′-termini; (iii) genomic 5′- and 3′-end sequence complementarity; (iv) nucleotide sequences that could form one or more hairpin configurations within non-coding intergenic regions (IGRs) of genomic segments; (v) capped but not polyadenylated virus mRNAs; and (vi) induction of a persistent and frequently asymptomatic infection in reservoir hosts, in which chronic viremia and/or viruria occur (Radoshitzky et al., 2015).

 Genus Antennavirus.
 This recently established genus currently includes 2 species for 2 viruses discovered in actinopterygian fish.
-Antennaviruses are notable for having genomes consisting of 3, rather than 2, genomic segments and likely not encoding the zinc finger matrix (Z) protein, which is encoded by mammarenaviruses and reptarenaviruses.
+Antennaviruses are notable for having genomes consisting of 3, rather than 2, genomic segments and likely not encoding the zinc -binding matrix (Z) protein, which is encoded by mammarenaviruses and reptarenaviruses.

-Virions are spherical or pleomorphic in shape, 40–200 nm in diameter, with dense lipid envelopes (Table 1.Arenaviridae., Figure 1.Arenaviridae.).
+Virions are spherical or pleomorphic in shape, 40–200 nm in diameter, with dense lipid envelopes (Figure 1.Arenaviridae).
 The virion surface layer is covered with club-shaped projections with distinctive stalk and head regions.
 These projections are made of trimeric spike structures of two virus-encoded membrane glycoprotein (GP) subunits (GP1 and GP2) and in case of some arenaviruses, a third component (stable signal peptide [SSP]).
 Isolated RNP complexes are organized into “beads-on-a-string”-like structures (Hetzel et al., 2013, Li et al., 2016, Neuman et al., 2005, Buchmeier 2002, Charrel and de Lamballerie 2003, Jay et al., 2005, Meyer et al., 2002, Hepojoki et al., 2018).

 Only known for members of the genus Mammarenavirus (see section on genus page).